Your NAGT Membership Benefits

 As a valued member of NAGT, you will enjoy the following benefits:

-- Online access to the premier Journal of Geoscience Education
+- Online access to the Journal of Geoscience Education

 - Eligibility for award nominations

-- Additional discounts for K-12 teachers, adjunct/part-time/retired faculty, and students
+- Discounts for K-12 teachers, adjunct/part-time/retired faculty, and students

 Events and workshops sponsored by NAGT occur around the country.
 All of our members receive discounted registration to attend these events.
 This includes NAGT's celebrated Earth Educators' Rendezvous conference, which brings together researchers and practitioners working in every aspect of undergraduate Earth education, including a mix of college faculty, graduate students, and K-12 teachers from all disciplines who are interested in improving their teaching about the Earth.
 Member discounts are also available for NAGT's Traveling Workshops Program (TWP), which brings national leaders in environmental, sustainability, and geoscience education to your campus to strengthen your courses and programs.